mskiada/softsy_full_2017_presentation/introductionToGit.md

 ---
 # git diff
-Since the file is tracked, we can check the differences between the working directory and the staging area with:
+Since the file is tracked, we can check the differences between the working directory and the staging area
-`git diff filename`
+<br/>with:`git diff filename`<br>
 Here, filename is Example.java so `git diff Example.java`

 ---
 # git commit
 * A commit is the last step in our Git workflow.